AyahIbrahim/SQL/README.md

 # Ayah Ibrahim's SQL Portfolio

-I'll be sharing all SQL projects that I have written in this code repository.
+I'll be sharing all SQL projects that I have worked on in this code repository.